(Insert new picture here) I came close to having both hands and forearms included in the gut of this 2.6 meter long tiger shark last Sunday.

 The famous Sea Hornet (trade mark) speargun trigger was a design from Wally Gibbins.

-Footnote: Wal Gibbins worked in many Ben Cropp’s underwater documentaries around Australia, PNG and the Solomon Islands for two years full-time.
+Footnote: Wal Gibbins worked in Ben Cropp’s underwater documentaries around Australia, PNG and the Solomon Islands for two years full-time.
 They share the same birthday, January 19th with a six-year age differences.
 Wally in 1930, Ben in 1936.